 The H-REIT Manager holds a CMS licence issued by MAS to conduct real estate investment trust management activities as required under the licensing regime for real estate investment trust managers.
 In addition, employees of the H-REIT Manager who are engaged in investment management, asset management, financing, marketing and investor relations functions are holders of CMS representative licences.

-HBT was activated on 31 December 2013.
-It acts as the master lessee of Dhevanafushi Maldives Luxury Resort ( ), a resort in the Maldives currently going through re-branding programme, as well as the Japan hotels which were acquired by H-REIT.
-In addition to its function as a master lessee, HBT may also undertake certain hospitality and hospitality-related development projects, acquisitions and investments which may not be suitable for H-REIT.
-On 1 October 2015, HBT completed the acquisition of Hilton Cambridge City Centre (previously known as Cambridge City Hotel), a purpose-built upper upscale hotel located in Cambridge, United Kingdom, which is managed by the Hilton Hotels and Resorts and The Lowry Hotel, a purpose-built 5-star luxury hotel located in Manchester, United Kingdom.
+HBT acts as the master lessee of Dhevanafushi Maldives Luxury Resort ( ), a resort in the Maldives currently going through re-branding programme, as well as the Japan hotels acquired by H-REIT.
+In addition to its function as a master lessee, HBT undertakes certain hospitality and hospitality-related development projects, acquisitions and investments which may not be suitable for H-REIT.
+HBT is the owner of Hilton Cambridge City Centre, a purpose-built upper upscale hotel located in Cambridge, United Kingdom, which is managed by the Hilton Hotels and Resorts and The Lowry Hotel, a purpose-built 5-star luxury hotel located in Manchester, United Kingdom.

-Both H-REIT and HBT are externally managed by the H-REIT Manager and HBT Trustee-Manager respectively.
+Both H-REIT and HBT are externally managed by the H-REIT Manager and the HBT Trustee-Manager (collectively, the “Managers”) respectively.
 Accordingly, both H-REIT and HBT do not have personnel of their own.
-The H-REIT Manager and the HBT Trustee-Manager employ experienced and well-qualified management staff are employed to run the day-to-day operations of H-REIT and HBT.
+The H-REIT Manager and the HBT Trustee-Manager employ experienced and well-qualified management staff to run the day-to-day operations of H-REIT and HBT.
 The Directors and employees of the H-REIT Manager and HBT Trustee-Manager are remunerated by the H-REIT Manager and HBT Trustee-Manager and not by H-REIT, HBT or CDLHT.

 This report sets out the corporate governance practices of both the Managers as they have adopted a similar set of corporate governance practices, with specific reference to the principles and guidelines of the Code of Corporate Governance 2012 (“2012 Code”).
 The Managers have also taken note of the updated principles and guidelines in the revised Code of Corporate Governance 2018 (“2018 Code”), and where the Managers’ practices are already aligned with the new provisions under the 2018 Code, these are highlighted within this report.
 Where there are differences in practice from the principles and guidelines under the 2012 Code, the Managers’ position in respect of the same is also explained in this report.